More at rubyonrails.org:

 As with plural resources, the same helpers ending in _url will also include the host, port, and path prefix.

-You may wish to organize groups of controllers under a namespace.
-Most commonly, you might group a number of administrative controllers under an Admin:: namespace, and place these controllers under the app/controllers/admin directory.
+In large applications, you may wish to organize groups of controllers under a namespace.
+For example, you may have a number of controllers under an Admin:: namespace, which are inside the app/controllers/admin directory.
 You can route to such a group by using a namespace block:

 namespace :admin do